-The commonly employed aminoglycoside antibiotics – neomycin and gentamicin are found in many otic preparations as they are effective against gram negative infections but can be toxic to the ear if the eardrum is ruptured.
-Baytril Otic, this antibiotic is potent against gram positive and gram negative infections.
-The use of other antibiotics that are not already contained in proprietary ear treatments can be very effective in the therapy of ear disease.
+The use of other antibiotics for dogs that are not already contained in proprietary ear treatments can be very effective in the therapy of ear disease.
 Mixing ear medications for each patient based on a good diagnostic work-up is more accurate.
 Systemic (oral or injectable) antibiotics are also useful in ear disease and include Primor®, trimethoprim-sulfa, cephalexin, and Baytril®.

 Otomax® and Mometamax® contain clotrimazole which is effective against yeast.
 Older combination ear medications such as Panalog® and Tresaderm® contain nystatin, which is reported to kill yeast (Malassezia), yet these medications do not seem to be as effective as claimed.
 We can also use human Lotrimin to mix with our ear preparations for anti-yeast activity that works well.
 Nolvasan® also helps kill both bacteria and yeast and is commonly used.
 Ketoconazole is a systemic medication that may be used orally at (5-10 mg/kg q 12-24 h) for yeast infections that are present in the middle ear.
 There are newer anti-fungal preparations used for vaginal yeast infections in women that can also be used for resistant yeast infections in pets.